neffedych/eccomerce/README.md

 7. State Management - Redux.

-Link for the deployed project: https://the-mint-artem-nefedov.netlify.app/
+Link for the deployed project: coming soon.